dowsn/dowsn/README.md

-# ⌨️ Full Stack Developer with an affinity towards backend
+# ⌨️ Full Stack Developer, affinity towards backend
 ## 🇨🇿🇦🇹 Czech-Austrian based in Vienna, passionate about programming.

 🔭 I’m currently open for new experiences and opportunities in projects I can identify with.